node-opcua/node-opcua/documentation/creating_a_server.md

 }
 ```

-### server initialisation
+### server initialization

-Once created the server shall be initialised.
+Once created the server shall be initialized.
 During initialisation, the server will load its default **nodeset** and prepare the binding of all standard OPCUA variables.
 The **initialize** method is a asynchronous operation that requires a 'callback' function that will get executed
 when the initialization process is completed. the *callback* is function that contains the post_initialisation